Nukesor/pueue/README.md

 ```

 When adding a command to pueue, the **first** word will then be checked for the alias.
-This means, that for instance `ls ~/ && ls /` will result in `ls -al ~/ && ls /`.
+This means, that for instance `ls ~/ && ls /` will result in `ls -ahl ~/ && ls /`.

-If you want something like this, it's probably best to either create a task for each command or to write a custom script.
+If you want multiple aliases in a single task, it's probably best to either create a task for each command or to write a custom script.

 ### Callbacks